TOPOS – TOPIC – ARGUMENTATION SCHEME

 it is not easy to distinguish fact from topos in these documents (OD, Topos)

-2.3 Topos in literary analysis
+2.3 Topos in Literary Analysis

-The concept of topos (pl. topoi) has been introduced by Ernst-Robert Curtius in literary analysis, to refer to a substantial, traditional thought that the writer develops, comments on and magnifies in the light of the circumstances.
-From a cultural and psychological perspective, a topos is “an archetype, […] a representation of the collective subconscious as defined by C. G. Jung” (Curtius [1948], vol.1, p.180).
-For example, the topos associating “the old man and the child” is consistently exploited in advertisements for wealth management and inheritance arrangements.
+The concept of topos (pl. topoi) was introduced into literary analysis by Ernst-Robert Curtius to refer to a substantial, traditional idea that the writer develops, comments on and expands in the light of the circumstances.
+From a cultural and psychological point of view, a topos is “an archetype, […] a representation of the collective unconscious as defined by C. G. Jung” (Curtius [1948], vol.1, p.180).

 3. Common place

-— Often reduced to place (locus, pl. loci), an inferential common place is an inferential topos, or argument scheme.
+Often reduced to place (locus, pl. loci), an inferential commonplace is an inferential topos, or argument scheme.

 3. In literary analysis, a commonplace is a “substantial topos”, in the sense of Curtius [1948].

-4. Argument schemes
+4. Argument Schemes

-4. Argument line
+4. Line of Argument

-The phrase argument line can refer:
+The term argument line can refer to:

-— To an argument scheme.
+– Marginally, to an argument scheme.